Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 What about AI?

-I get asked about AI often and have been using AI in one way or another for a couple of years.
-I wrote about this in July: How WordPress Websites Can Use AI.
+I get asked about AI often and have been using it for a couple of years.
+I wrote about this: How WordPress Websites Can Use AI.

-One thing about AI to remember is that it isn’t the end-all-be-all or the replacement for what only you can accomplish better.
+One thing to remember about AI is that it isn’t the be-all and end-all or the replacement for what only you can accomplish.
 For example, I use Grammarly for my writing.
+I don’t have AI write all my stuff; it helps me improve it.
 I love it and have learned a lot.

-I’ve used AI Chat Bots that just weren’t user-friendly.
+AI Chat Bots are a big thing but I’ve used AI Chat Bots that just weren’t user-friendly.
 Either they didn’t understand my requests or provided results that weren’t sufficient to my request.
-Just remember AI is a tool — not a replacement for your involvement.

 New Personal Projects

-I had an idea for a new project.
-So I loaded up WordPress, bought the premium plugins I would need, and tried to tie it all together.
+I had an idea for a new project, so I loaded WordPress, bought the premium plugins I would need, and tried to connect everything.

 Now, remember I do this for a living, and even I was surprised at how difficult I thought something that should have been simple was.
 Part of the problem was that the plugins that offered the functionality I sought were buggy and had complex user interfaces.
 That tends to deflate my balloon.

-There’s a lesson there for me and those without the decades of Experience I have.
-Online, the concept to reality is rarely easy.
+There’s a lesson there for me and those without the decades of experience I have.
+Online from concept to reality is rarely easy.
 Prepare accordingly.

 But…